 But really…

-He is a very friendly dog.
-He is great with kids and makes for a very good playmate for (older) children.
-Now if you have a toddler, it’s probably better that you wait for a few years before bringing this dog home, simply because these guys do have a natural tendency to chance which is never a really good thing when you have a child around.
+He is an amiable dog.
+He is excellent with kids and makes a perfect playmate for (older) children.
+Now, if you have a toddler, it’s probably better to wait a few years before bringing this dog home simply because these guys have a natural tendency to change, which is never perfect when you have a child around.

-A really good point when considering adopting an Ibizan Hound puppy, which is you’re definitely going to want to being his or her training right way.
-This way they can be socialized early and taught not to chase anything and everything that moves!
+When considering adopting an Ibizan Hound puppy, this brings us to a perfect point: you will want to be their trainer the right way.
+This way, they can be socialized early and taught not to chase anything and everything that moves!

 In fact…